nikhilkhandelwal-DM-GY-6063-2024-Fall/HW10/README.md

 ## HW10A: Visualizing Live Sound

 ### Description
-In this part, we visualize live sound by analyzing both amplitude and frequency data from a song by Rufus Du Sol named Music is Better.
+In this part, I visualize live sound by analyzing both amplitude and frequency data from a song by Rufus Du Sol named Music is Better.
 The visualization includes a dynamic starry background and colorful, moving patterns influenced by the music.

 ### Features
 1. **Dynamic Background:** A starry night scene where star brightness changes based on the song's amplitude.